yourpalal/squick/README.md

 Each markdown file can have a JSON-formatted object at the start of the file which will be extracted and passed to templates as `post.meta`.
 The following keys have special significance.
 No whitespace is allowed ahead of the JSON object.

 * `template` specifies the template to be used when rendering this post
+* `title` specifies the title of the post

 ### Template Environment

 The templates are rendered via [dustjs](http://www.dustjs.com/docs/api/).
 In addition to the standard dust filters, Squick includes the [dustjs-helpers](http://www.dustjs.com/guides/dust-helpers/) and a few helpers and filters, listed below.
 You can also add custom filters and helpers via the `filters` and `helpers` configuration key.

+#### variables

+The following variables are available to your templates:

+ * `post` a post object (see below) for the current post
+ * `site` whatever data was passed in as `site` in squick's configuration.

+#### post objects

+A Post object provides access to the content and front-matter for a given markdown file.
+It has the following properties:

+ * `meta` example: `{post.meta.tags}` the contents of the given post's front matter.
+ * `title` example `{post.title}` the title of the post.
+The title of the post is either:
+   1. the value of `title` in the front-matter
+   2. the value of the first header in the markdown content
+   3. the filename of the .md file, with '.md' removed, and with dashes replaced with spaces. (eg. "This-Cool-Post.md" would become "This Cool Post")

 #### helpers